 7: I Manifest LOVE.
 Love in my Self.
 Love in My Life.
 Love in my Surroundings.

 My newest everyday mantra.
 I found this one because I decided that I really do want to manifest love in my life, but that I forget so often to start that process with me.
 Isn’t that odd?
 Love isn’t only about partners or lack thereof.
 It isn’t about friends or family.
 Love starts with self.
 Manifesting a strong center helps me to stay on task.
 What is it that I truly need to do?
 How do I do it?
 How do I love my self?
 How do I love my life?
 How do I love my surroundings?
 Even if I don’t, how can I embrace this moment?
 I like moving in love.
 Love is a mindset.

 6: You are strong.
 You are human.
 Be no ones trope.

-I had a moment today, where I was referred to as a “Strong brown womxn” and I cringed.
+I had a moment today, where I was referred to as a “Strong brown woman” and I cringed.
 That trope will not allow me my humanity, my tears, my weakness, my wholeness.
-The tropes of Mammy, Sapphire, Strong Black Womxn and more flashed in my mind.
-In the superwomxn black womxn trope, I am only allowed strength and not the multi-hues of my existence.
+The tropes of Mammy, Sapphire, Strong Black Woman and more flashed in my mind.
+In the superwoman black woman trope, I am only allowed strength and not the multi-hues of my existence.
 I am strong.
 I am human.
 I am no ones trope.
 I am my own.
 So are you.
 You are strong.
 You are human.
 You are no ones trope.

 5: No Overdraft Fees